How to Write a Poem

 Poems come in all shapes and forms.
 Some will rhyme while others will be free-verse.
 Lyrical poems are the most common poems people attempt to write.
 However, a scant understanding of this format is evident when reading them.
 Often, the poet attempting to write a lyrical poem will use only one device: the rhyme scheme.

 Even a simple rhyme scheme can be misused.
-The problem is that there's more to a lyrical poems than rhyming words.
-There's beats, rhythms, alliterations, assonance, and iambic pentameters, to name a few.
+The problem is that there's more to lyrical poems than rhyming words.
+There are beats, rhythms, alliterations, assonance, and iambic pentameters, to name a few.
 In addition, there are some forms such as the sonnet, that have particular syllable and "beat" counts; this means that the poet needs to be aware of the stress and unstressed part of a word and be able to use them to full effect.

 Some free verse poems are divided by the number or words or syllables in a line.
 Others will use rhymes.

 Seemingly simple formats such the syllabic poem have rules in subject matter and themes to contend with, too.
 Haiku may have three lines with five syllables in the first and third line and seven in the second line.
 However, the usual topic is about nature and each line is designated with a topic.
 In most cases, the second line is the descriptive one while the last line reveals the theme.